-Hydraulic dredges work by sucking a mixture of dredged material and water from the channel bottom.
+A hydraulic dredge works by sucking a mixture of dredged material and water from the channel bottom.
 The amount of water sucked up with the material is controlled to make the best mixture.
 Too little water and the dredge will bog down; too much and the dredge won’t be efficient in its work.
-There are two main types of hydraulic dredges — pipeline and hopper dredges.
+There are two main types of hydraulic dredges – hopper dredges and cutter suction dredges.

-Hopper dredges are well-suited for dredging materials ranging from soft mud and silt to dense sands and clay.
-They can maintain operations in relatively rough seas and because they are mobile, they can be used in high-traffic areas.
-They are often used at ocean entrances, and are very productive in deep water and wide open spaces.
-Hopper dredges are nimble and they can transit quickly to disposal sites under their own power without the need for tug assist or towing.
+A hopper dredge is well-suited for dredging materials ranging from soft mud and silt to dense sands and clay.
+It can maintain operations in relatively rough seas and because of its mobility be used in high-traffic areas.
+It is often used at ocean entrance channels and is very productive in deep water and wide open spaces.
+A hopper dredge is nimble and can transit quickly to dredged material placement sites under its own power without the need for tug assist or towing.

-A pipeline dredge sucks dredged material through one end, the intake pipe, and then pushes it out the discharge pipeline directly into the disposal site.
-Because pipeline dredges pump directly to the disposal site, they operate continuously and can be very cost-efficient.
-Most pipeline dredges have a cutterhead on the suction end.
+A cutter suction dredge (CSD) sucks dredged material through the intake pipe at one end and then pushes it out the discharge pipeline directly into the placement site.
+Since a CSD pumps directly to the placement site, it operates continuously and can be very cost-efficient.
+Most CSDs have a cutterhead on the suction end.
 A cutterhead is a mechanical device that has rotating blades or teeth to break up or loosen the bottom material so that it can be sucked through the dredge.
 Some cutterheads are rugged enough to break up rock for removal.
-Pipeline dredges are mounted (fastened) to barges and are not usually self-powered, but are towed to the dredging site and secured in place by special anchor piling, called spuds (see sidebar).
+A CSD is mounted (fastened) to a barge, not usually self-powered, towed to the dredging site, and then secured in place by special anchor piling, called spuds (see sidebar).

-Cutter Suction Dredges (CSD) are able to work in a range of water depths, and have the ability to dig their own flotation if the existing ground is very shallow or above water.
-They are very efficient in areas with thick shoals, where the cutterhead is buried in the bottom.
-Water pumped with the dredged material is generally contained in the disposal site until the solids settle out.
+A CSD is able to work in a range of water depths and has the ability to dig its own flotation if the existing ground is very shallow or above water.
+It’s very efficient in areas with thick shoals, where the cutterhead is buried in the bottom.
+Water pumped with the dredged material is generally contained in the placement site until the solids settle out.
 Once settled, the water is generally returned to the waterway.

-CSD’s comprise spuds, the cutterhead, pipeline and pontoons that float the pipe.
-The connection of the spuds and cutterhead to the waterway floor along with the floating pipeline may sometimes limit a CSD’s ability to maneuver during inclement weather conditions.
+A CSD comprises the cutterhead, the spuds, the pipeline and the pontoons to float the pipeline.
+The connection of the spuds and cutterhead to the waterway floor, along with the floating pipeline, may sometimes limit a CSD’s ability to maneuver during inclement weather conditions.

-CSD operators can adjust their approach to projects depending on the season by using anchors to help “walk” the vessel forward and the efficient utilization of the floating pipeline.
+CSD operators can adjust their approach to projects depending on the season by using anchors to help “walk” the vessel forward and efficiently utilize the floating pipeline.

-Mechanical dredges remove material by scooping it from the waterway floor and then placing it into barge or approved disposal area.
+A mechanical dredge removes material by scooping it from the sea floor and placing it into a barge or an approved placement area.
 Dipper, backhoe and clamshell dredges are types of dredges that are suitably named in accordance with their scooping buckets.

 Mechanical dredges are rugged and can work in tightly confined areas.
-They are mounted on a large barge and are towed to the dredging site and secured in place by anchors or anchor pilings (otherwise known as spuds).
+They are mounted on a large barge, towed to the dredging site, and secured in place by anchors or anchor pilings (otherwise known as spuds).
 Mechanical dredges are often used in harbors, near docks and piers, and in relatively protected channels.
 Usually two or more disposal barges, called scows, are used in conjunction with a mechanical dredge.
-The operation generally consists of a series of barges – while one barge is being filled with material another is being towed to the disposal area and then it returns to receive more material.
-Using numerous barges is circular and allows for near continuous and uninterrupted operations.
-Mechanical dredges particularly well-suited for dredging projects where the disposal site is several miles away.
+The operation generally consists of a series of barges.
+While one barge is filled with material, another barge transits to the placement site and then returns to repeat the cycle, allowing for near continuous and uninterrupted operations.
+Mechanical dredges are particularly efficient on dredging projects where the placement site is several miles away.

-Clamshell dredges are generally suited for loose to medium dense soils and dredge materials.
-Backhoe and dipper dredges are used to remove consolidated or hard-packed materials and can also be used to clear rocks and debris.
-Hooded or enclosed buckets can be utilized to control the flow of water and material from buckets and are used when dredging contaminated sediments to control the loss of suspended solids.
+Clamshell dredges are designed to handle loose to medium dense soils and dredge materials, while backhoe and dipper dredges are used to remove consolidated or hard-packed materials and can also be used to clear rock and debris.
+Hooded or enclosed buckets are utilized to control the flow of water and to prevent contaminated sediments from seeping back into the water column.